 - 1. Undergraduate courses for which a grade of "C" (2.0 on a 4.0 scale) or higher from an institution as defined above can be considered for transfer.
 However, a maximum of three courses in which a "D" was earned may be considered for acceptance.
 A grade of "C" or better must be achieved for English Composition I or II courses to be considered for transfer. - 2.
-A maximum of 45 credits of undergraduate level course may be transferred into the associate level programs. - a.
+A maximum of 45 credits of undergraduate level course may be transferred into the associate level programs. ( Additional transfer credits can be considered in certain cases.) - a.
 In addition, credit earned on national examinations such as the College Level Examination Program (CLEP), or in military institutions well be considered for transfer.

 In order to evaluate prior work, Apollos University must have official transcripts of college work, official transcripts of CLEP results, and or a certified copy of the DD-214 for military schooling or 5454R Evaluation of Military Training.

-Bachelor's degree programs:
+Bachelor degree and certificate programs:

 - 1. Undergraduate courses for which a grade of "C" (2.0 on a 4.0 scale) or higher from an institution as defined above can be considered for transfer.
 However, a maximum of three courses in which a "D" was earned may be considered during the admissions process.
 A grade of "C" or better must be achieved for English Composition I or II courses to be considered for transfer. - 2.
-A maximum of 90 credits of undergraduate level course may be transferred into the bachelor level programs. - a.
+A maximum of 90 credits of undergraduate level course may be transferred into the bachelor level programs. ( Additional transfer credits can be considered in certain cases.) - a.
 In addition, credit earned on national examinations such as College Level Examination Program (CLEP), or in military institutions can be considered for transfer.
 Apollos University must have official transcripts of college work, official transcripts of CLEP results, and or a certified copy of the DD-214 for military training or 5454R Evaluation of Military Training.

-Master's degree programs:
+Master degree and graduate certificate programs:

 - 1. Graduate courses with grade of "B" or higher (3.0 on a 4.0 scale) from an institution as defined above can be considered for transfer.
 However, a maximum of one course in which a "C" was earned may be considered for acceptance. - 2.
-A maximum of 18 credits of graduate level courses may be transferred into the master level programs.
+A maximum of 18 credits of graduate level courses may be transferred into the master level programs. ( Additional transfer credits can be considered in certain cases.)

-Doctorate degree program:
+Doctorate degree and postgraduate certificate program:

 - 1. Doctoral level courses with grade of "B" or higher (3.0 on a 4.0 scale) from an institution as defined above can be considered for transfer. - 2.
-A maximum of 9 credits can be transferred into the doctorate level program.
+A maximum of 9 credits can be transferred into the doctorate level program. ( Additional transfer credits can be considered in certain cases.)